-Zaheer Khan felicitated at Adelaide Oval for his contribution to cricket
+Zaheer Khan, wife Sagarika Ghatge enjoy time in Australia, former fast bowler felicitated at Adelaide Oval

-Former Indian fast bowler Zaheer Khan was felicitated by Adelaide Oval cricket ground last week on Saturday, during his recent visit to Australia with his wife Sagarika Ghatge.
-The felicitating program was attended by Darren Chandler, General Manager Marketing and Operations Adelaide Oval Stadium Management Authority, Minister Ridgway and his wife Meredith, Rodney Harrex, CE South Australian Tourism Commission and Raju Narayanan, Director of Indian Engagement for Government of SA.
-Khan, who was honoured for his contribution to cricket, spent the remainder of the day at the stadium.
+Former India pacer Zaheer Khan was felicitated by Adelaide Oval cricket ground on Saturday, during his visit to Australia with his wife Sagarika Ghatge.
+The felicitation program was attended by Darren Chandler, General Manager Marketing and Operations Adelaide Oval Stadium Management Authority, Minister Ridgway and his wife Meredith, Rodney Harrex, CE South Australian Tourism Commission and Raju Narayanan, Director of Indian Engagement for Government of SA.
+Khan, who was honoured for his contribution to cricket, spent the day at the stadium.

 Speaking about his experiences, he said that he has fond memories of playing at Oval.
 “Adelaide Oval is a fantastic place to play cricket and I have fond memories at this stadium.
 I’ve always looked forward to the Adelaide leg of the trip on previous tours because it’s also one of the most unique destinations in Australia and there’s so much to discover here,” he said.